 The two basic types of distillate diesel fuel are No. 2 diesel fuel and No. 1 diesel fuel.
 No. 2 diesel fuel is the most commonly available summer grade diesel fuel.
 No. 1 diesel fuel is a winter grade diesel fuel.
-During the winter months fuel suppliers will typically blend No. 1 and No. 2 diesel fuel in various percentages in order to meet the historical low ambient temperature cold-flow needs for a given area or region.
+During the winter months fuel suppliers will typically blend No. 1 and No. 2 diesel fuel in various percentages.
+Blending allows the fuel to meet the historical low ambient temperature cold-flow needs for a given area or region.
 No. 2 diesel fuel is a heavier diesel fuel than No. 1 diesel fuel.
 In cold weather, heavier fuels can cause problems with fuel filters, fuel lines, fuel tanks, and fuel storage.
-Heavier diesel fuels such as No. 2 diesel fuel can be used in diesel engines that operate in cold temperatures with an appropriate amount of a well proven pour point depressant additive.
+Heavier diesel fuels such as No. 2 diesel fuel can be used in diesel engines that operate in cold temperatures with an appropriate amount of a proven pour point depressant additive.
 For more information on fuels which include blends of No. 1 and No. 2 diesel fuel, consult your fuel supplier.

 When you use No. 2 diesel fuel or other heavier fuels, some of the fuel characteristics may interfere with successful cold-weather operation.
 Additional information about the characteristics of diesel fuel is available.
 This information contains a discussion on the modification to the characteristics of diesel fuel.
 There are several possible methods that can be used to compensate for the fuel qualities that may interfere with cold-weather operation.
 These methods include the use of starting aids, engine coolant heaters, fuel heaters, and de-icers.
 In addition, the manufacturer of the fuel can add cold flow improvers and/or blend No. 1 and No. 2 diesel in various percentages.

 Not all areas of the world classify diesel fuel using the No. 1 and No. 2 nomenclature described above.
-But, the basic principles of using additives and/or blending fuels of different densities in order to help compensate for the fuel qualities that may interfere with cold-weather operation are the same.
+But, the basic principles of using additives and/or blending fuels of different densities are the same.